ibexa/documentation-developer/docs/guide/personalization/recommendation_client.md

 ### Logging

 Most operations are logged via the `ez_recommendation` [Monolog channel](http://symfony.com/doc/5.0/cookbook/logging/channels_handlers.html).
-To log everything about Recommendation to `dev.recommendation.log`, add the following to your `config.yaml`:
+To log everything about Recommendation to `dev.recommendation.log`, add the following to the `ezplatform.yaml`:

 ``` yaml
 monolog: